rpmuller/ePubs/WP1.md

 geometry showed that they might be in part mistaken, and that only observation could decide whether they were so.

 There is in Euclid the contempt for practical utility which had been inculcated by Plato.
 It is said that a pupil, after listening to a demonstration, asked what he would gain by learning geometry, whereupon Euclid called a slave and said "Give the young man threepence, since he must needs make a gain out of what he learns."
 The contempt for practice was, however, pragmatically justified.
-No one, in Greek times, supposed that conic sections had any utility; at last, in the seventeenth century, Galileo dis- covered that projectiles move in parabolas, and Kepler discovered that planets move in ellipses.
+No one, in Greek times, supposed that conic sections had any utility; at last, in the seventeenth century, Galileo discovered that projectiles move in parabolas, and Kepler discovered that planets move in ellipses.
 Suddenly the work that the Greeks had done from pure love of theory became the key to warfare and astronomy.

 The Romans were too practical-minded to appreciate Euclid; the first of them to mention him is Cicero, in whose time there was probably no